kivancgunduz/kivancgunduz/README.md

 ### Hi there 👋, I'm Kivanc

-I'm Kivanc from Belgium.
-I'm an Junior ML engineer.
-Currently, I am working as a Junior ML developer on @BeCode
 <!--
 **kivancgunduz/kivancgunduz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->